David S. Hood, Dean

 William R. Moultrie, Associate Dean

-Academic Success and Enrichment Services focuses on the enhancement of student performance through tutorial assistance, academic counseling, Supplemental Instruction, individual and group study sessions, Eagle T.A.L.O.N.S. workshops on test-taking skills, stress management, time management, and how to study programs.
+Academic Success and Enrichment Services focuses on the enhancement of student performance through tutorial assistance, academic counseling, Supplemental Instruction, individual and group study sessions, engagement sessions on test-taking skills, stress management, time management, and how to study programs.

 The program strives for positive image through the use of a “hands on approach,” to improve academic skills.
 This approach instills a sense of pride and responsibility to maintain satisfactory progress with the ultimate goal of graduation from North Carolina Central University in four years.